An earthquake was reported overnight in Georgia - ExBulletin

 Sparta, Georgia (Fox Carolina) – The US Geological Survey (USGS) reported an earthquake in Georgia overnight.

-According to the USGS, the 2.3-magnitude quake struck 1.8 miles west of Sparta at 2:29 a.m.
+The USGS said the 2.5-magnitude quake struck 1.8 miles west of Sparta at 2:29 a.m.
 Monday.
 It was at a depth of 5 km.

 The USGS said the quake was located 18.8 miles northeast of Milledgeville, 47 miles northeast of Macon and 85.9 miles east-southeast of Atlanta.